Bunmi-Arokoyu/HR-Analysis-SQL-PBI-/README.md

 # HR-Analysis-SQL-PBI-

+###Project Overview

-Data Used
+### Data Source
 Data - HR Data with over 22000 rows from the year 2000 to 2020.

+### Tools

-Data Cleaning & Analysis - MySQL Workbench
+- MySQL Workbench - data Cleaning & Analysis

-Data Visualization - PowerBI
+- PowerBI -Data Visualization

- Questions
+### Data cleaning and preparation

+### Exploratory Data Analysis

+## Data Analysis
 The following questions were explored  to gain insight into the HR data.

-What is the gender breakdown of employees in the company?
+- What is the gender breakdown of employees in the company?

-What is the race/ethnicity breakdown of employees in the company?
+- What is the race/ethnicity breakdown of employees in the company?

-What is the age distribution of employees in the company?
+- What is the age distribution of employees in the company?

-How many employees work at headquarters versus remote locations?
+- How many employees work at headquarters versus remote locations?

-What is the average length of employment for employees who have been terminated?
+- What is the average length of employment for employees who have been terminated?

 How does the gender distribution vary across departments and job titles?